usaid-cs/yesterday-i-learned/linguistics.md

 - ["suh dude"](http://knowyourmeme.com/memes/suh-dude) just means "what's up dude".
 - _Yinz_ is Pittsburghers' unique version of _Y'all_.
 - Legend has it that OK came from "Oll Korrect."
+- Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.